The Interaction of Moving $\mathbf{Q\bar{Q}}$ and QQq in the Thermal Plasma: Preliminaries

 At intermediate $L$, the total action is given by

 and the boundary conditions of $x(r)$ become

 And only the forces at the vertices need to be considered: $f_{v}+f_{q}+e_{1}+e_{2}=0$, Since $r_q = r_v$, we only need to replace $r_q$ with $r_v$ in the force.
+Then we can get the $\alpha(r_v)$ at intermediate $L$, as shown in Fig. \ref{QQq}.
 Similarly, we can obtain its potential at intermediate $L$ as:

 The distance between heavy quark pairs for small $L$ and intermediate $L$ is calculated using the following function